-- Morning carline begins at 7:30 AM and ends at 7:50 AM. - Students who arrive after 7:50 AM must be accompanied into the school with a parent or quardian. - Parents are requested to pull to the curb and have their child wait until the door is opened by an adult before exiting the car. - Students exit from the passenger side of the car. - Parents who wish to walk their children to the entrance of the school are to park their car and walk with their child.
+- Morning carline begins at 7:30 AM and ends at 7:50 AM. - Students who arrive after 7:50 AM must be accompanied to the school office with a parent or guardian. - During carline, parents are requested to pull to the curb and have their child wait until the door is opened by an adult before exiting the car. - Students exit from the passenger side of the car. - Parents who wish to walk their children to the entrance of the school are to park their car and walk with their child.